 - Depression.
 The skin breakouts and unpleasant odor from drainage can lead to self-induced social isolation.
 As a result, some people may become depressed.

-- Skin cancer: Although very rare, some people with advanced hidradenitis suppurativa have developed a type of skin cancer known as squamous cell carcinoma on areas of the skin where they had breakouts and scarring.
+- Skin cancer: Although very rare, some people with advanced HS have developed a type of skin cancer known as squamous cell carcinoma on areas of the skin where they had breakouts and scarring.